guildxyz/guild-network/README.md

 to all websocket interfaces, not just the local ones.
 This is required for the node to accept websocket subscriptions on deployed, non-local networks.
 The latter flag specifies browser Origins allowed to access the HTTP and WS RPC servers.
 By default they only accept `localhost` and `polkadot.js` origins so it should be set to accept all origins.

-Next, each computer that's part of the `tailscale` network should run something
+Next, each validator needs to run
-like:

 ```bash
 ./target/release/node-template \